Entry requirements for research degrees

 - Postgraduate research degrees are normally undertaken on a full-time basis, but part time may also be permitted.

 - Students admitted to the PhD programme begin on "PhD (initial registration)" status.
-After about 15 months they submit a preliminary body of work with a view to having their registration confirmed - "PhD (confirmed registration).
+After about 15 months they submit a preliminary body of work with a view to having their registration confirmed - "PhD (confirmed registration)".
+All students are regularly monitored by independent monitoring panels, as well as by their supervisors.

 English language - all research degrees